McHenry County Property Research Resources

 MCHS has a collection of picture postcards for most of the county’s towns.
 Many are of historical structures.
 Many of the Crystal Lake postcards are also held by the Crystal Lake Historical Society and a lot of those are published in Diana Kenney’s Crystal Lake, published by Arcadia in its Postcard History series.

 For more information about Plaquing Your Historic Home, visit Historical Site Plaquing

 Volunteers are needed for various other projects!
-If you have an interest in local history or other skills you can contribute, we'd like to hear from you!
-Please phone our office at 815-923-2267
+If you are interested in local history or have other skills you can contribute, please complete our Fillable Volunteer Form.
+If you have any questions, please phone our office at 815-923-2267.

-© 2019 MCHS- All Rights Reserved.
+© 2023 MCHS- All Rights Reserved.